-CONSERVATION MEASURE 195/XIX Fishery for Champsocephalus gunnari in Statistical Division 58.5.2 in the 2000/01 Season
+CONSERVATION MEASURE 220/XX Limits on the Fishery for Champsocephalus gunnari in Statistical Division 58.5.2 in the 2001/02 Season

-- 1. The total catch for Champsocephalus gunnari in Statistical Division 58.5.2 shall be limited to 1 150 tonnes in the 2000/01 season. - 2.
-Areas in Statistical Division 58.5.2 outside that defined in paragraph 4 below shall be closed to directed fishing for Champsocephalus gunnari. - 3.
-Fishing shall cease if the by-catch of any of the species reaches its by-catch limit as detailed in Conservation Measure 198/XIX. - 4.
-For the purpose of this fishery for Champsocephalus gunnari, the area open to the fishery is defined as that portion of Statistical Division 58.5.2 that lies within the area enclosed by a line: - starting at the point where the meridian of longitude 72°15'E intersects the Australia-France Maritime Delimitation Agreement Boundary then south along the meridian to its intersection with the parallel of latitude 53°25'S; - (ii) then east along that parallel to its intersection with the meridian of longitude 74°E; - (iii) then northeasterly along the geodesic to the intersection of the parallel of latitude 52°40'S and the meridian of longitude 76°E; - (iv) then north along the meridian to its intersection with the parallel of latitude 52°S; - (v) then northwesterly along the geodesic to the intersection of the parallel of latitude 51°S with the meridian of longitude 74°30'E; and - (vi) then southwesterly along the geodesic to the point of commencement.

-A chart illustrating the above definition is appended to this conservation measure (Annex 195/A).
+- 1. The fishery for Champsocephalus gunnari in Statistical Division 58.5.2 shall be conducted by vessels using trawls only. - 2.
+For the purpose of this fishery for Champsocephalus gunnari, the area open to the fishery is defined as that portion of Statistical Division 58.5.2 that lies within the area enclosed by a line: - (i) starting at the point where the meridian of longitude 72°15'E intersects the Australia-France Maritime Delimitation Agreement Boundary then south along the meridian to its intersection with the parallel of latitude 53°25'S;

+- (ii) then east along that parallel to its intersection with the meridian of longitude 74°E; - (iii) then northeasterly along the geodesic to the intersection of the parallel of latitude 52°40'S and the meridian of longitude 76°E; - (iv) then north along the meridian to its intersection with the parallel of latitude 52°S; - (v) then northwesterly along the geodesic to the intersection of the parallel of latitude 51°S with the meridian of longitude 74°30'E; and - (vi) then southwesterly along the geodesic to the point of commencement. - 3.
+A chart illustrating the above definition is appended to this conservation measure (Annex 220/A).
+Areas in Statistical Division 58.5.2 outside that defined above shall be closed to directed fishing for Champsocephalus gunnari. - Catch limit 4.
+The total catch of Champsocephalus gunnari in Statistical Division 58.5.2 in the 2001/02 season shall be limited to 885 tonnes. - 5.
-- 5. For the purposes of this fishery for Champsocephalus gunnari, the 2000/01 season is defined as the period from 1 December 2000 to 30 November 2001. - 6.
-The catch limit may only be taken by trawling. - 7.
 Where any haul contains more than 100 kg of Champsocephalus gunnari, and more than 10% of the Champsocephalus gunnari by number are smaller than 240 mm total length, the fishing vessel shall move to another fishing location at least 5 n miles distant1.
 The fishing vessel shall not return to any point within 5 n miles of the location where the catch of small Champsocephalus gunnari exceeded 10% for a period of at least five days2.
-The location where the catch of small Champsocephalus gunnari exceeded 10% is defined as
+The location where the catch of small Champsocephalus gunnari exceeded 10% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.